qrux/xlfs/README.md

 Once you've mentally settled on what these values are, take a quick peek at machine.config.in.
 There, you'll you see the parameters laid out.
 But, don't start editing this file.
 Run the script.
 It's nice, and it will write the values in.
 Trust me--you don't want to try to calculate the SHA-512 hash of your password by hand.
 You can't, anyway, unless you modify passhash.c to do some really crazy shiz.
 That's why I call crypt().

 You're ready to configure your LFS system.
-And, keep in mind that the X/LAPP build system is...impatient.
-As soon as you've finished answering the quick questionnaire, the X/LAPP build system will start to build LFS for you.
+And, keep in mind that the XLAPP build system is...impatient.
+As soon as you've finished answering the quick questionnaire, the XLAPP build system will start to build LFS for you.
 At this point, you best find something else to do.
 On a quad-core Intel i5-760, the build takes about 3 hours.

 	I'm running your build with MAKEFLAGS="-j 4" when it's safe to do so.